MIT-Emerging-Talent/ET6-CDSP-group-13-repo/6_final_presentation/README.md

 ## Presentation Script

 This presentation, prepared by **Team Data Mavericks**, is titled:
-**“The Role of Cryptocurrency in Fostering Financial Inclusion in Crisis”**.
+**"The Role of Cryptocurrency in Fostering Financial Inclusion in Crisis".**

-It explores how systemic financial collapse impacts vulnerable populations and whether cryptocurrency can serve as a catalyst for **financial inclusion and economic resilience**.
+It explores how systemic financial collapse impacts vulnerable people and whether cryptocurrency can support **financial inclusion** and **resilience**.

-**Contact:** [thedatamavericks@gmail.com]
+**Contact:** <thedatamavericks@gmail.com>

 ---

 ### Introduction – The Reality We Face

-“When banks collapse overnight, where do people turn for financial survival?”
+"When banks collapse overnight, where do people turn for survival?"

-- Financial systems in crisis-affected countries are failing.
+- Financial systems in many crisis regions are failing.
-- Millions are excluded from basic financial services.
+- Millions lack basic financial services.
-- Populations turn to alternatives such as **cryptocurrency and stablecoins**.
+- People turn to alternatives such as **cryptocurrency** and **stablecoins**.

 ---

 ### Research Question

-**Can cryptocurrency act as a catalyst for financial inclusion and economic resilience in crisis-affected countries?**
+**Can cryptocurrency foster financial inclusion and economic resilience in crisis-affected countries?**

 ---

 ### Data & Methodology

-We analyzed multiple datasets and applied cross-correlation techniques:
+We analyzed several datasets and used cross-correlation methods:

-- **Active Wallet Count** – Adoption trends (2019–2024) in Lebanon, Sudan, Nigeria, Afghanistan.
+- **Active Wallet Count** – adoption trends (2019–2024) in Lebanon, Sudan, Nigeria, and Afghanistan.
-- **INFORM Crisis Severity Index** – Humanitarian crisis tracking.
+- **INFORM Crisis Severity Index** – humanitarian crisis tracking.
-- **Global Findex (World Bank)** – 1,200+ indicators of financial inclusion.
+- **Global Findex (World Bank)** – 1,200+ inclusion indicators.
-- **USDT Trading Volume** – Stablecoin demand analysis via Python API.
+- **USDT Trading Volume** – stablecoin demand via Python APIs.
-- **Crypto Access Barriers** – Exchange accessibility mapping with scraping.
+- **Crypto Access Barriers** – exchange access via web scraping.

-**Analytical approach:**
-Cross-correlation between crisis severity, crypto adoption, and financial inclusion metrics.
+**Approach:** correlate crisis severity, crypto adoption, and inclusion metrics.

 ---

 ### Data Limitations & Challenges

-- Proxy measures: Active wallet counts rely on search interest.
+- Proxy measures: active wallets rely on search interest.
-- Temporal granularity: Crisis data is yearly, missing intra-year changes.
+- Temporal gaps: crisis data is annual; intra-year shifts are missed.
-- Geographic scope: Some exchanges/countries excluded.
+- Geographic limits: some countries and exchanges are excluded.
-- Data availability: Limited access due to restrictions or paid APIs.
+- Access issues: some sources are restricted or paid.

 ---

 ### Key Findings

-- **Stablecoin surge during crises**
+- **Stablecoin usage rises in crises.**
-  - 2021: COVID-19 pandemic → flight to digital safe havens.
+  - 2021: pandemic → flight to digital safe havens.
-  - 2024: Geopolitical tensions & banking instability → remittances via crypto.
+  - 2024: tensions and bank stress → remittances via crypto.

-- **USDT spikes correlate with**:
+- **USDT spikes correlate with:**
-  - Global financial uncertainty
-  - Banking system stress
-  - Increased cross-border payment needs
+  - global uncertainty, bank stress, and cross-border payment needs.

-- **Country-specific insights**:
+- **Country notes:**
-  - **Sudan**: USD scarcity → 50–200% BTC premiums.
+  - **Sudan:** USD scarcity → 50–200% BTC premiums.
-  - **Afghanistan**: Post-sanctions isolation → crypto as transfer method.
+  - **Afghanistan:** post-sanctions isolation → crypto transfers.
-  - **Nigeria**: Adoption despite restrictions → P2P hub.
+  - **Nigeria:** strong adoption despite restrictions → P2P hub.
-  - **Venezuela**: Hyperinflation → crypto mass adoption for daily use.
+  - **Venezuela:** hyperinflation → daily use of crypto.
-  - **Lebanon**: Banking crisis since 2019 → flight to digital assets.
+  - **Lebanon:** banking crisis since 2019 → digital asset flight.

-**Bottom line:** Crypto adoption accelerates when traditional financial infrastructure fails.
+**Bottom line:** crypto adoption accelerates when banks fail.

 ---

 ### Target Audience

-1. **Policy Makers & Regulators** – Central banks, government agencies.
+1. **Policymakers and regulators** – central banks and agencies.
-2. **International Organizations** – World Bank, IMF, UN, humanitarian NGOs.
+2. **International organizations** – World Bank, IMF, UN, NGOs.
-3. **Financial Institutions** – Banks and fintechs targeting underbanked.
+3. **Financial institutions** – banks and fintechs for the underbanked.

 ---

 ### Why This Matters

-- Provides insights for **designing financial infrastructure** in crisis economies.
+- Guides design of **resilient financial infrastructure** in crises.
-- Validates crypto and stablecoins as **crisis-resistant alternatives**.
+- Validates stablecoins as **crisis-resistant alternatives**.
-- Supports policies that expand **financial inclusion** in fragile contexts.
+- Supports policies that expand **financial inclusion**.

 ---

 ### Closing

-Crypto is not merely speculative—it is a **financial lifeline** in times of systemic collapse.
+Crypto is not only speculative.
+It can be a **financial lifeline**.

-Our findings confirm:
+Our findings suggest:

-- High premiums = capital controls or systemic failures.
+- High premiums → capital controls or system failure.
-- Large trading volumes = institutional banking failure.
+- Large volumes → weak institutional banking.
-- Volatility spikes = political and economic events.
+- Volatility spikes → political and economic shocks.

-**Together, we can make financial systems more inclusive and resilient.**
+**Together, we can make finance more inclusive and resilient.**